secf00tprint/payloadtester_lfi_rfi/README.md

 # Installation

 - Install Docker (verified with version 2.0.0.3)
-- If you want to use the windows network on Aa non Windows OS also install [VirtualBox](https://www.virtualbox.org/)
+- To run the linux network use `start_linux_network.sh` (see OS subsections if something is missing).
+- The windows network examples were only checked on non-windows machines.
+For further instructions see the ASPX section.

 ## Ubuntu